soos3d/alphanotes-docs/src/features.md

 It's essential to be aware of certain constraints when using AlphaNotes:

-- **Video Length:** Videos are typically limited to 30,000 tokens, usually up to 2 hours of content; videos with a denser dialogue may reach the token limit sooner.

 - **Contextual Limits:** These limitations are in place as ChatGPT's performance can degrade with excessively long texts, potentially resulting in lower quality responses and loss of context.

-To ensure the best performance and quality of your summaries and notes, selecting videos within these parameters is recommended.

 ---